Skip Navigation Back to Top

 Who is PAL not for?

-Please note that while PAL is designed to support students with specific learning differences and/or AD/HD, those who require significant social skills support or remediation may be better suited for the Social Achievement in Learning Program (SAIL) or may be considered for dual enrollment if they require both social and academic assistance.
-PAL is not tailored for students whose overall cognitive ability is in the low average range or below, or who do not have a primary diagnosis of a learning difference and/or AD/HD.
-However, such applicants, if otherwise qualified for admission to Curry, may still be eligible for accommodations under the Americans with Disabilities Act (ADA) through Curry's Disability Services Office.
+Please note that while PAL is designed to support students with specific learning differences and/or ADHD, those who require significant social skills support or remediation may be better suited for the Social Achievement in Learning Program (SAIL) or may be considered for dual enrollment if they require both social and academic assistance.
+PAL is not tailored for students whose overall cognitive ability is in the low average range or below, or who do not have a primary diagnosis of a learning difference and/or ADHD.
+However, such applicants, if otherwise qualified for admission to Curry, may still be eligible for accommodations under the Americans with Disabilities Act (ADA) through Curry's Accessibility Services Office.

 Before Attending Curry